-- Allow students break into small groups to discuss the Lesson 2 discussion questions.
+- Once the students complete the readings, tell them that they will now engage in discussion amongst themselves about some of the issues the readings brought up. - Allow students break into small groups to discuss the Lesson 5 discussion questions.
 Students can use the other handouts to refer to for discussion.
 Remind students to engage in transactive discussion.
 Have students share out among the whole group. - Circulate while students discuss; do not necessarily provide answers but ask probing questions to proposed simple solutions. - You can also assign roles within groups: - o i.e. question reader, note taker, reporter